TiagoMA90/drf-api/README.md

 # drf-api
 "drf-api"" is the backend service used by the [Connect](https://github.com/TiagoMA90/connect) platform.
-The deployed API can be found [here](https://djangorestframework-api-38c4a098777a.herokuapp.com/)
+The deployed DjangoRESTFramework API can be found [here](https://djangorestframework-api-38c4a098777a.herokuapp.com/)

 # Purpose of the API:
-To serve as the Back bone for the Front-end, by posting and getting data from endpoints.
+To serve as the Back bone for the Front-end, by posting and getting data from endpoints and to perform Create, Read, Update and Delete operations to objects entered by Users via Front-end.

 ## Agile
 (ELABORATE)